JadingTsunami/bigfile_tools/README.md

 * **WARNING!!** Editing game data can be unpredictable.
 The tool uses a "best guess" about the game data, which may or may not result in game crashes, data corruption or loss, and so on. **BACK UP ALL YOUR DATA BEFORE MAKING ANY CHANGES!!**

+## level_editor

+Enables swapping out each enemy, pickup, and/or breakable spawn point in each level.

+This is *not* the existing swapper: each spawn point is edited individually.

+The stage progression can be modified using the [Swapper](https://sourceforge.net/projects/sor4-character-swapper/) or bigfile editor to create fully custom stages.
+Just import the modified bigfile into the level editor and perform additional swaps.
+Note you need to know the internal game name for the enemies you replace using this method.
+But, most of them are self-explanatory.

 ## compression_tool

 `dotnet run --project compression_tool`